ahmadmuradmalik/ahmadsMathLibrary/README.md

 Detailed documentation can be found in my head

 ## Contribution
 Contributions are always welcome!
-Please read the contribution guidelines first if you can find them.
+Please read the contribution guidelines if you can find them.

 ## License

-MIT, see license.txt for more
+MIT License, see license.txt for more